-Did you come to Canada to work or study temporarily and fall in the love with the country?
-If so, you can use your skills to go from being a Temporary Resident to a Permanent Resident by applying for the CEC.
+Between 2009 and 2014, over 50,000 individuals were admitted to Canada under the Canadian Experience Class (CEC) program.
+Want to know if you qualify?Did you come to Canada to work or study temporarily and fall in the love with the country?
+If so, you can use your skills to go from being a Temporary Resident to obtaining Permanent Residence by applying for the CEC.

 To begin with, according to the Government of Canada, at the very minimum, successful applicants must:

 - Have at least 12 months of full-time (or an equal amount in part-time) skilled work experience in Canada in the three years before you apply,